stevana/stateful-pbt-with-fakes/README.md

 ```

 A common complaint is that the model (`Counter` and `runFake`) is as big
 as the implementation itself.
-This is true, because it’s an example.
+This is true, because it's an example.
 In
 reality the model will often be many orders of magnitude smaller.
 This
 is due to the fact that the model, unlike the real implementation,
-doesn’t need to persisting to disk, communicating over the network, or
+doesn't need to persisting to disk, communicating over the network, or
 various perform time or space optimisations.
 Recall the LevelDB example
 from above.